cu-swe4s-fall-2019/final-project-swe4s_mclj/README.md

 Ordered by: internal time

-ncalls  tottime  percall  cumtime  percall filename:lineno(function) 3800190   22.174    0.000   44.404    0.000 energy.py:150(_minimum_image_distance)
-3800190   20.090    0.000   20.090    0.000 energy.py:92(calc_energy)
+ncalls  tottime  percall  cumtime  percall filename:lineno(function) 3800190   20.090    0.000   20.090    0.000 energy.py:92(calc_energy)
 ```
 To speed up our simulation process, we utilized `cProfile` module to analyze the bottleneck of our program.
-Based on the profiling result, we want to speed up `_minimum_image_distance` and `calc_energy`.
+Based on the profiling result, we want to speed up `calc_energy`.
 First, let's talk about `calc_energy`.
 This function takes a floating point `r` (radius) as input, and uses this parameter to calculate the corresponding energy.
 Thus, in order to improve the performance of `calc_energy`, we added a hash table such as a cache to store calculated energy of known `r`.
 As the result, the cache makes `calc_energy` around *1.449799197* times faster than original method.
 ```
 69034583 function calls (65072274 primitive calls) in 74.539 seconds

 Ordered by: internal time

-ncalls  tottime  percall  cumtime  percall filename:lineno(function) 3800190   23.077    0.000   44.306    0.000 energy.py:150(_minimum_image_distance)
-3800190   13.387    0.000   13.855    0.000 energy.py:92(calc_energy)
+ncalls  tottime  percall  cumtime  percall filename:lineno(function) 3800190   13.387    0.000   13.855    0.000 energy.py:92(calc_energy)
 ```